 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is the median more robust than the mean?
+Why is the median robust to outliers?

 Open an interactive chat with Bash